Stop Press: Dengue Cases 2017: January – December: 183.235

 So where will this go if it remains unchecked: 250,000 in 2018 .. higher?
 Right now around 1 in 150 Sri Lankans have been infected this year.
 What if 250,000 cases were to be reported next year?
 That would be less than 1 in 100!

 Thankfully the number of new cases has started to decline.
-So far, as we head into September, there have been less than 3500 new cases reported.
-However, for Western Province the October/November inter-monsoon season is still to come; and that could see a secondary peak in the wetter parts of the island.
-Plus the North East Monsoon will arrive in the North and North East in November and decemberand it remains to be seen whether this will ramp up the cases for jaffna, Trincomalee Batticaloa and Hambantota.
+So far, halfway into November, there have been less than1600 new cases reported this month.
+However, for Western Province the October/November inter-monsoon season is still in full flow; and that could see a secondary peak in the wetter parts of the island.
+Worryingly the number of cases reported in Kandy is on the rise however.
+Plus the North East Monsoon will arrive in the North and North East in November and December and it remains to be seen whether this will ramp up the cases for Jaffna, Fortunately the number of dengue cases in Trincomalee Batticaloa and Hambantota has fallen off significantly BUT now for the first time Puttalam and Matara are figuring in the top ten hotspots.
+What this tends to suggest is that once dengue gets a hold in a particular area it spreads rapidly.
+This is what happened in Trincomalee and batticaloa earlier in the year and is now happening in Matara and Puttalam.

 - Western Province is by far the worst affected; 44% of all reported cases have occurred in Colombo Gampaha and Kalutara.
-A standout feature of the data is the massive increase in the number of cases in Gampaha; In 2016 there were 7173 cases; this year alone that figure is 26511 to end August!
+A standout feature of the data is the massive increase in the number of cases in Gampaha; In 2016 there were 7173 cases; this year alone that figure is 30,412 early in December!

 - And now Jaffna is becoming a hotspot; the last 3 years have shown significant increases! (only I peak here to coincide with the North-East Monsoon otherwise pretty low during the dry season when the mosquitos are less likely to be breeding.)